BrodoDigitale/mesto-react/README.md

-### Frontend-part of Mesto project creted with React
+### Frontend-part of Mesto project created with React

 ### Functionality:
 - cards rendering